We use our proprietary methodology to produce these rankings. Learn more →

 DePaul University manages the College of Computing and Digital Media which is comprised of three schools: Cinematic Arts, Computing, and Design.

-For students interested in new technology, designing and embedding games, or studying social practices, the School of Design is the right choice.
-There are three undergraduate programs offered:
+For students who are interested in new technology, designing and embedding games, or studying social practices, the School of Design is the right choice.
+There are two undergraduate programs offered:

 • B.S. in Game Design